3 Steps to Help Your Kids through their Worst Meltdowns

 Here’s what is important to understand:

-When you are able to be with your child with empathy throughout the meltdown, he is able to release and integrate his big feelings, rather than getting the message that it’s wrong to feel them.
 The good news is that when you are present to your child’s meltdowns with empathy on a regular basis, they become fewer and less frequent.

-The 4 Step Plan
+The 3 Step Plan

 This plan is effective for all levels of intensity, even aggressive tantrums.
 (Is there such a thing as a mild tantrum?)
 You may find that any intensity of crying, screaming, and anger can trigger you, especially when you are already stressed or tired.

-Step 1: Calm Yourself First
+Step 1: Help Yourself First

 It’s hard to be with your child crying uncontrollably – or yelling and screaming or acting violently.
 This can trigger some intense feelings in you.